Dieinwarm/dogartvue/README.md

 - import project

 - Edit code and build
-   find dist directory in your project directory,upload your server
+   find dist directory in your project directory, upload to your server

 - enjoy your dogart 🎉!